Category: Uncategorized

 Do NOT get mixed up with Catholicism or Christian cults that say you have to work your way to heaven by any other means (such as having to turn from your sins or do good deeds) than just having faith – and in your case since you’re in the Tribulation, not taking the mark required by the antichrist to buy and sell or worshiping him or his image.

 The book of Revelation says that the antichrist will put to death pretty much all Christians during the Tribulation, so you have to face the very real fact that you might have to die for your newfound faith.
-But don’t worry, it will take less than a second and you’ll be Jesus in Heaven for all eternity – where there is never any pain, suffering, sadness, depression, anxiety, stress, fear, nervousness, panic, evil or tears.
-Only infinite love, joy, peace, comfort, kindness and happiness.
+But don’t worry, it will take less than a second and you’ll be with Jesus for all eternity – where there is never any pain, suffering, sadness, depression, anxiety, stress, fear, nervousness, panic, evil or tears.
+Only infinite love, joy, peace, comfort, kindness and righteousness.

 Humble yourself before God and realize that you’re a sinner just like the rest of us, incapable of saving yourself, and needing Jesus your Savior.
 Put your pride aside and accept Jesus – your only Lord and Savior.
 See you on the other side.